CUTLER-H2020/spider/README.md

 >
 > A spider web or radar chart is a way of showing multiple data points and the variation between them.
 They are often useful for comparing the points of two or more different data sets.

+> Additional information on this plugin and a manual on how to use it to create spider web graphs can be found in Deliverable [D8.2 "Cross-domain insights and visualization widget"](https://zenodo.org/record/3386085) (section 5).

 ---

 ## Version